HYDesmondLiu/RUBICON/README.md

 4. Modify the ```Sinergym*.py``` to fit your GPU availability.
 5. Run ```python Sinergym_BRL.py``` or ```python Sinergym.py```

+## Building BRL Dataset
+- The dataset we learn from for the offline approach is at https://github.com/HYDesmondLiu/B2RL

 ## Cite our paper

 --- Will update after the full paper is published officially---